Economy of Australia: Transportation

-There are many forms of transport in Australia.
-Australia is highly dependent on road transport.
+Australia's total transport activity contributed 7.9% to GDP in 2020–21, being highly dependent on road transport.
+It is estimated that roads contribute to more than A$245 billion, to the economic activity, significantly serving to agriculture, forestry, fishing, manufacturing and construction industries.
 There are more than 300 airports with paved runways.
 Passenger rail transport includes widespread commuter networks in the major capital cities with more limited intercity and interstate networks.
 The Australian mining sector is reliant upon rail to transport its product to Australia's ports for export.

 Energy

 The Australian economy is dependent on imported crude oil and petroleum products, the economy's petroleum import dependency is around 80%—crude oil + petroleum products.

 Trade and economic performance

 In the second half of the 20th century, Australian trade shifted away from Europe and North America to Japan and other East Asian markets.
 Regional franchising businesses, now a $128 billion sector, have been operating co-branded sites overseas for years with new investors coming from Western Australia and Queensland.

 In the late 19th century, Australia's economic strength relative to the rest of the world was reflected in its GDP.
 In 1870, Australia had the highest GDP per capita in the world due to economic growth fuelled by its natural resources.
 However, as Australia's population grew rapidly over the 20th century, its GDP per capita dropped relative to countries such as the US and Norway.
 However, the Australian economy has been performing nominally better than other economies of the OECD and has supported economic growth for over 20 consecutive years.
 According to the Reserve Bank of Australia, Australian per capita GDP growth is higher than that of New Zealand, US, Canada and The Netherlands.
 The past performance of the Australian economy has been heavily influenced by US, Japanese and Chinese economic growth.